chuatomoliver/jollibee-test-app/README.md

 network/: Contains ApiService.kt and RetrofitClient.kt for network operations.

-presentation/: Contains RegistrationScreen.kt for the UI.
+presentation/: Contains Screen folder for the UIs.